pretix/pretix/doc/development/api/datasync.rst

     class MyListSyncProvider(OutboundSyncProvider):
         identifier = "my_list"
         display_name = "My Mailing List Service"
-        # ...
+        # ...c

-The plugin must register listeners in `signals.py` for all signals that should to trigger a sync and within it has to call `MyListSyncProvider.enqueue_order` to enqueue the order for synchronization:
+The plugin must register listeners in `signals.py` for all signals that should to trigger a sync and within it has to call :meth:`MyListSyncProvider.enqueue_order` to enqueue the order for synchronization:

 .. code-block:: python